Anything Goes: Act II

-Billy is honored by both crew and passengers as "Public Enemy Number One."
+Billy is honored by both crew and passengers as "Public Enemy Number One".
 He tells the Captain that Moon (who is still disguised as a minister) is helping him reform from his wicked ways.
 Moon is asked to lead a revival in the ship's lounge.
-The passengers confess their sins to the "Reverend," and Lord Evelyn admits to a one-night stand with a young Chinese woman, Plum Blossom.
+The passengers confess their sins to the "Reverend", and Lord Evelyn admits to a one-night stand with a young Chinese woman, Plum Blossom.
 Hope is not impressed with Billy's charade, and to please her, he confesses to everyone that he is not really Snake Eyes Johnson.
 Moon attempts to compensate by revealing that he is not a minister; he is Public Enemy Number Thirteen.
 The captain sends them both to the brig.
 Reno restores the mood of the Revival ("Blow, Gabriel Blow").

 Moon tries to cheer Billy up ("Be Like the Bluebird").
 Billy doubts he will ever see Hope again; he and Moon cannot leave their cell until they return to America.
 Their card-playing Chinese cellmates Ching and Ling, imprisoned for conning all the third class passengers out of their money, will be put ashore in England.
 Moon and Billy challenge them to a game of strip poker, win their clothes, and disguise themselves again.

 Billy, Moon, and Reno show up at the Oakleigh estate in Chinese garb.
 Billy and Moon tell Oakleigh's uncle that they are the parents of "Plum Blossom" and threaten to publicize Evelyn's indiscretion if he does not marry her.
 Oakleigh offers to buy them off and Moon gleefully accepts the cash, much to Billy and Reno's chagrin.

 Billy and Reno find Hope and Evelyn, who are both unhappy with the prospect of their matrimony.
 Hope declares that she desperately wants to marry Billy ("The Gypsy in Me").
 Billy spots Whitney and finally learns that Evelyn and Hope's planned marriage is really an awkward business merger.
 Billy realises that Oakleigh is manipulating them all; Hope's company is really worth millions and Billy informs Whitney of that fact.
 Whitney offers to buy the firm from Hope at an exorbitant price, and she accepts.
 The marriage is called off since a merger is now impossible.
 Billy and Hope get married, as do Reno and Evelyn.
-A cable from the U.S. government fixes Billy's passport problems and declares Moon "harmless."
+A cable from the U.S. government fixes Billy's passport problems and declares Moon "harmless".
 Moon indignantly pockets Oakleigh's check and refuses to return it.

-Current Version

-The 1987 show, which was revived with only minor changes in 2011, has emerged as the most consistently produced version of the musical.
-Its plot goes as follows.